 - You don’t seem yourself today, how are you feeling?

 - I really want to help you, what are you finding difficult at the moment?

-- I am always here to talk, Id really like to hear how you’re feeling at the moment?
+- I am always here to talk, I’d like to hear how you’re feeling at the moment?

 - Can we talk for a bit about how things are for you?

 Once an open discussion has started, you may be surprised at what you hear.
-But don’t be judgemental and remain calm at all times.
-Once your elderly relative opens up the next step would be to make an appointment with their GP.
+But don’t be judgmental, and remain calm at all times.
+Once your elderly relative opens up, the next step would be to make an appointment with their GP.
 This is a really positive step.
 Diagnosis of Alzheimer’s will then open up a whole range of services and support for the sufferer.

-More information can be found here at the Alzheimer’s Society website.
+Information about Alzheimer’s disease can be found at the Alzheimer’s Society website.

 Thank you for reading.
 We hope you found this article beneficial.
 For more useful information like what is found above, please visit our blog.